 Comparing Electric and Non-Electric Water Softeners

-Water softener systems are devices used to soften home or business hard water supply.
+Water softener systems are devices used to soften home or business hard water supplies.
 The process of softening water aims to remove magnesium, calcium and other unwanted minerals from hard water through a process called ion exchange.
-Softening water has many benefits as well as cost savings including prevent limescale build up on water using household appliance and water heaters, better for hair and skin, improved taste and smell, and less water scale build up on faucets, sinks, glassware to just name a few.
+Softening water has many benefits as well as cost savings including preventing limescale buildup on water-using household appliances and water heaters, improved taste and smell, less water scale buildup on faucets, sinks, and glassware, and it’s better for hair and skin, to just name a few.

 What are Electric Water Softeners?

-Electric water softeners systems are the original water softener systems which utilize an electric timer to determine when to regenerate the resin bed inside the tank.
+Electric water softener systems are the original water softener system which utilize an electric timer to determine when to regenerate the resin bed inside the tank.
 Therefore, at a set time every day, the timer activates the water softener process by flushing the resin bed with water and salt to initiate the process of softening the water.

 What are Non-Electric Water Softeners?

-The Difference Between Electric Water Softeners and Non-Electric Water Softener
+The Difference Between Electric Water Softeners and Non-Electric Water Softeners

-Both electric and non-electric water softeners ultimately deliver very similar results of softened water which prevents costly build up on water-using appliance, eliminates white scale build up on sinks, fixtures and glassware, is less harsh on skin, hair and laundry and overall clean, fresh taste.
-However, they are significant difference between the two systems.
-The biggest difference is the fact that electric softeners work on an electric timer while Kinetico non-electric systems work on a meter that turns as the water flows throughit.
-By utilizing two tanks conjoined by one module, Kinetico non-electric softener systems automatically regulates brining, backwashing, rinsing and shifting from one tank to the other only when only when enough water has passed through to deem it necessary to trigger more efficient cleaning.
-The process of the non-electric system reduces the amount waste water, salt used greatly, and electricity, which will ultimately save money.
+Both electric and non-electric water softeners ultimately deliver very similar results for softened water which prevents costly buildup on water-using appliances, eliminates white scale buildup on sinks, fixtures, and glassware, is less harsh on skin, hair, and laundry, and has an overall clean, fresh taste.
+However, there are significant differences between the two systems.
+The biggest difference is the fact that electric softeners work on an electric timer while Kinetico non-electric systems work on a meter that turns as the water flows through it.
+By utilizing two tanks conjoined by one module, Kinetico non-electric softener systems automatically regulate brining, backwashing, rinsing and shifting from one tank to the other only when enough water has passed through to deem it necessary to trigger more efficient cleaning.
+The process of the non-electric system reduces the amount waste water, salt, and electricity, which will ultimately save money.

 With electric systems, the possibility of electric shock is always a risk.
 In addition, the electrical components of these systems can be prone to malfunction as they are frequently exposed to damp, salty environments.
 Since Kinetico Water Softeners do not use electricity, the possibility of electrical shock is completely eliminated.
 Kinetico systems are in a league of their own as they are virtually trouble-free systems that require minimal maintenance while providing an unlimited amount of soft, clean water.
-With Kinetico non-electric water softener systems, guest buttons and manual regeneration methods are not necessary nor is disconnection during vacation or periods in which water wouldn’t not be used.
+With Kinetico non-electric water softener systems, guest buttons and manual regeneration methods are not necessary, and they don’t need to be disconnected during vacations or periods in which water won’t be used.

 What Kind of Water Softener System is Right for Your Home?